top of page

 How to reparent yourself after self-abandonment

-Ever since I was a teenager, I was upset at my parents for doubting me.
+Ever since I was a teenager, I was angry at my parents for doubting me.

 • They didn’t believe I could handle watching movies beyond a PG-rating.